vezenovm/mastermind-noir/README.md

 # ZK Mastermind using Noir

+## Gameplay

+The game has two players, a code master and code breaker.

+The code master generates 4 secret digits in a set sequence.
+Digits can be between 1-9 and the digits must all be different.
+Then, each turn, the code breaker tries to guess the code master's digits, who then gives the number of matches.
+If the matching digits are in their right positions, they are "hits", if they in different positions, they are "blows".

+Example:

+Code master private solution: 4 2 7 1
+Code breaker's public solution: 1 2 3 4
+Answer: 1 hit and 2 blows.
+(The hit is "2" in the second position, the blows are "4" and "1".)

+The code breaker wins by guessing the secret sequence in a set number of attempts.
+In the example above, if the maximum number of attempts is not yet reached and in the next round the code breaker guessed the exact sequence "4 2 7 1" they will have 4 hits and win the game. dd

+There are many variations of Mastermind (this implementation is one of them).
+More information on the game can be found here: https://en.wikipedia.org/wiki/Mastermind_(board_game).

 ## Requirements

 - Noir is based upon [Rust](https://www.rust-lang.org/tools/install), and we will need to Noir's package manager `nargo` in order to compile our circuits.
 Further installation instructions for can be found [here](https://noir-lang.github.io/book/getting_started/install.html).